KachiKaduru/KachiKaduru/README.md

 - 👋 Hi, I’m @KachiKaduru
 - 👀 I’m interested in Coding and Software Engineering in general.
 - 🌱 I’m currently learning Front-End Development
-- 💞️ I’m looking to collaborate on anyone, anything
+- 💞️ I’m looking to collaborate on anything with anyone.
 - 📫 How to reach me; kachikaduru@gmail.com

 <!---